 An effective strength and conditioning instructor seeks to meet the needs of his/her athletes.
-The issue comes with how to you identify those needs?
+The issue comes with how do you identify those needs?
 There are some great products on the market like Kinduct that can help you do so, but with some work, you can set up your TeamBuildr platform to give what I like to call a “Ready to Work” assessment to identify the needs of your athletes on a daily basis.

 Let’s start with the basic information that you want to know as a coach.
 I started with these basic 10 questions:

-- Physically, how does your body feel?
+Physically, how does your body feel?

-- What is your overall soreness/pain level?
+What is your overall soreness/pain level?

-- What is your current level of fatigue/tiredness?
+What is your current level of fatigue/tiredness?

-- How would you rate an average night’s quality of sleep?
+How would you rate an average night’s quality of sleep?

-- What is your current level of stress?
+What is your current level of stress?

-- What is your mood usually like?
+What is your mood usually like?

-- How has your mental focus been?
+How has your mental focus been?

-- How has your food intake been?
+How has your food intake been?

-- How would you rate the nutritional quality of the food you eat?
+How would you rate the nutritional quality of the food you eat?

-- How are your hydration levels?
+How are your hydration levels?

 First, you need to build these questions in TeamBuildr.
 The specific module in the software is referred to as "Sports Science" which allows a coach to create questions and then group the questions into a Questionnaire.
-For example, Sleep Questionnaire made up of 3 sleep-related questions.
+For example, a Sleep Questionnaire made up of 3 sleep-related questions.
 You can then create your own scale such as 0-12 for number of hours slept, or 0-5 for Sleep Quality.

 In my case, the questionnaire is the first thing list on their workout.
-They complete this before they start today’s work.
+They complete this before they start the days work.
 The beautiful thing about this function when using the number range (Eg: 1-5) and a numeric value is that TeamBuildr's Sports Science function will total all the responses for each individual athlete and give them a total.
-The maximum for this 10 question Ready to Work questionnaire would be 50.
+The max for this 10-question Ready to Work Assessment questionnaire would be 50.
 I have several large groups of athletes so we have established a cut line of 25.
 If your score is 25 or less, then they need to come see me.
 Obviously if we are 25 or less then something is hindering this athlete and their readiness to work.

 You could also run reports on the questionnaires each day to address overall needs of your class.
 For example, if all of your athletes answer that they are at a 0 or 1 on a day after a specific workout (meaning they are very sore) then you could go back and evaluate your programming for the previous day or look at the competitions that they may have had prior to the workout and adjust what you have programmed for them in the future.
 The possibilities are endless!